grumpypenny/sentiment-analysis-and-music-generation/README.md

 ## Installation and Usage ##
 #### Repository Structure ####

-    ├── ABC-Generation              # Where Music generation models are trained (not required to use application) ├── Data                        # The datasets for sentiment analysis training ├── Models                      # The models used by the application ├── Music Generation Curves     # The trainings curves of the music generation models ├── Readme Resources            # The resources used by the README file
+    ├── Data                        # The datasets used by the models ├── Models                      # The models used by the application ├── Music Generation Curves     # The trainings curves of the music generation models ├── Readme Resources            # The resources used by the README file